The Alternative Big Listen

 DAMNING SURVEY REVEALS SCHOOLS HAVE COMPLETELY LOST TRUST IN OFSTED

-published today (12 July), based on the results of a survey set up by two former
+The education sector has completely lost trust in Ofsted according to a damning report, published today (12 July), based on the results of a survey set up by two former government inspectors who wanted to give anyone involved in schools a voice.

-Philipson, MP, the new Secretary of State for Education, have a major job to restore the
+The results of the ABL show that Sir Martyn Oliver, His Majesty's Chief Inspector at the Office for Standards in Education, Children's Services and Skills (HMCI) and Bridget Philipson, MP, the new Secretary of State for Education, have a major job to restore the profession’s faith in Ofsted.

 The headlines from the ABL are stark with nine out of 10 respondents stating: